 withExecAndTransfer

-, your original call, thetoken
+, providing your original call, thetoken

 ). - Use the wrapped call: Pass the result of